 Bowhead Whale, North Atlantic Right Whale, North Pacific Right Whale, Southern Right Whale

-The bowhead whale, North Atlantic right whale, North Pacific right whale, and the Southern right whales all feed similarly.
+The bowhead whale, the North Atlantic right whale, the North Pacific right whale, and the Southern right whale all feed similarly.
 As members of the Balaenidae family, all four whale species have long baleen plates, which provide an area large enough to pass the water through.

-The plates can be up to 4 meters long in bowhead whales and up to 2.7 meters long in the other whales.
+The plates can be up to 4 meters long in bowhead whales and up to 2.7 meters in other whales.
 The shape of the jaw and lips of these whales is due to the baleen.
-The shape allows them to scoop up water whilst swimming slowly forward.
+The form allows them to scoop up water while swimming slowly forward.

 The fibers on the baleen catch tiny plankton.
-Unlike other baleen whales, the fibers are fine, allowing them to catch organisms as small as 2.5mm long.
+Unlike other baleen whales, the fibers are fine, allowing them to see organisms as small as 2.5mm long.